-People who have allergies are often quick to seek help for symptoms like sneezing, sniffling, and nasal congestion.
-But allergies can affect the eyes, too, causing red, itchy, burning, and watery eyes and swollen eyelids.
-The good news is that the same treatments and self-help strategies that ease nasal allergy symptoms work for eye allergies, too.
+People who have allergies are often quick to seek help for symptoms such as sneezing, sniffling, and nasal congestion.
+But allergies can affect the eyes, too.
+They can make your eyes red, itchy, burning, and watery, and cause swollen eyelids.

 There are two types of eye allergies: seasonal, which are more common, and perennial.

-Seasonal allergies happen only at certain times of the year—usually early spring through summer and into autumn.
-They’re caused by exposure to allergens in the air, commonly pollen from grasses, trees, and weeds, as well as spores from molds.
+Seasonal allergies happen at certain times of the year -- usually early spring through summer and into autumn.
+Triggers are allergens in the air, commonly pollen from grasses, trees, and weeds, as well as spores from molds.

-Perennial allergies occur throughout the year.
-They’re caused mostly by exposure to dust mites, feathers (as in bedding) and animal (pet) dander.
+Perennial allergies happen year-round.
+Major causes include dust mites, feathers (in bedding), and animal (pet) dander.
 Other substances, including perfumes, smoke, chlorine, air pollution, cosmetics, and certain medicines, can also play a role.

-Sometimes, it’s easy to tell what’s causing an allergy -- for example, if symptoms strike when you go outside on a windy, high-pollen-count day, or when a furry friend climbs onto your lap.
-If it’s not clear just what you’re allergic to, a doctor can give you a simple test to find out.
+Sometimes, it’s easy to tell what causes an allergy -- for example, if symptoms strike when you go outside on a windy, high-pollen-count day, or when a pet climbs onto your lap.
+If your trigger isn’t clear, a doctor can give you tests to find out.

 The first thing to do is to avoid your triggers.

 Stay indoors when pollen counts are highest, usually in mid-morning and early evening.
 Close the windows and run the air conditioner (window fans can draw in pollen and mold spores).